ayaanbhagatt/ayaanbhagatt.github.io/arduinoproject.md

 Most of my problems were physical sensors giving noisy or unexpected values.

-Learning to use the Serial Monitor, adjust thresholds, smooth sensor readings, and denounce buttons helped me make genuinely responsive controls.
+Learning to use the Serial Monitor, adjust thresholds and artificially smooth sensor readings helped me make responsive controls.